 ECW: Not Just Blood and Gore

 Paul Heyman became the owner and creative force behind ECW in ’94 when it transitioned from Eastern Championship Wrestling with ties to the remnants of the NWA to "Extreme" Championship Wrestling.
 Around this time, "The Franchise" Shane Douglas embarrassed promoter and former president and board member of the National Wrestling Alliance Dennis Coralluzzo by trashing the NWA World Title, proclaiming the NWA had died seven years before.
-Douglas, in a memorable speech, went on to mention almost a dozen former NWA World Champions before inviting them all to kiss his ass, thus ushering in the new era of ECW.
+The insubordinate Douglas, in a memorable speech, went on to mention almost a dozen former NWA World Champions before inviting them all to kiss his ass, thus ushering in the new era of ECW.

 Heyman had a clear vision of what he wanted the promotion to become.
 He envisioned a kind of wrestling that could only be seen at his shows.
 Even though ECW would become known for its violence, gore, and beautiful woman, some of their best matches were centered heavily on wrestling with the TV title becoming the focal point.
-Dean Malenko and Eddie Guerrero represented what the ECW TV title would be about, helping to position the company as not only a place for blood and gore but also wrestling.
+Dean Malenko and Eddie Guerrero represented what the ECW TV title would be about, helping to position the company as not only a place for blood and gore but also thrilling and innovative wrestling.

 When the ECW World Television Championship was first unveiled, Mickey Whipwreck (who had been an undersized ring boy before becoming a wrestler) won the title by accident.
 He was pushed as a fan-favorite underdog and remained champion for awhile by taking beatings and barely living to tell about it.
 He became a "miracle kid."

-Heyman would later want the TV title to become akin to "a pure wrestling championship," and 2 Cold Scorpio became the torchbearer.
+Heyman later wanted the TV title to become akin to "a pure wrestling championship," and 2 Cold Scorpio became the torchbearer.
 In usually either the third or fourth match on the show, Scorpio would have fifteen minutes of chain wrestling with his opponent, which was a welcome change of pace from all the high spots, brutality, and babes.

 Eddie Guerrero entered the picture and defeated 2 Cold for the TV title on April 8th, 1995.
-He would then wrestle Dean Malenko to a draw at the April 15th, 1995 Hostile City Showdown pay-per-view.
+He then wrestled Dean Malenko to a draw at the April 15th, 1995 Hostile City Showdown pay-per-view.
 They had another draw at the May 13th arena show called Enter The Sandman as well.

 "One man’s raid is another man’s acquisition." – Eric Bischoff